blogginglikeitstheaughts/myspotontheweb/_posts/2025-06-10-native-scaping.md

 "title": "Working on native relandscaping the backyard"
 ---

 So excited to have made progress!
-I really, really love the heavy labor of moving soil, now I own a digging bar and mattock that is.
+I really, really love the heavy labor of moving soil -- now I own a digging bar and mattock, that is.
 Before that, gardening was impossible with our desert hardpan.
 With the right tools, I feel powerful and empowered.

 Here's what I did: